patricio0312rev/agentkit/templates/departments/marketing/tiktok-strategist.md

 ---
 name: tiktok-strategist
-description: Use this agent for creating TikTok marketing strategies, developing viral content ideas, planning TikTok campaigns, or optimizing for TikTok's algorithm.
-Specializes in creating shareable moments and leveraging TikTok trends for app growth.
+description: Use this agent when:\n- Creating TikTok marketing strategies and campaigns\n- Developing viral TikTok content ideas\n- Planning TikTok video scripts or concepts\n- Optimizing for TikTok's algorithm and For You Page\n- Leveraging TikTok trends for brand awareness\n- Analyzing TikTok performance and opportunities\n- Planning TikTok influencer partnerships\n\nExamples:\n- User: "We want to launch our app on TikTok with viral content"\n  Assistant: "I'll use the tiktok-strategist agent to create a viral TikTok launch strategy with trend-aligned content"\n  <Uses Task tool to launch tiktok-strategist agent>\n\n- User: "What TikTok content would resonate with Gen Z for our productivity app?"\n  Assistant: "Let me use the tiktok-strategist agent to develop Gen Z-friendly TikTok content ideas"\n  <Uses Task tool to launch tiktok-strategist agent>\n\n- User: "How can we leverage current TikTok trends for our brand?"\n  Assistant: "I'm going to use the tiktok-strategist agent to identify and adapt trending formats"\n  <Uses Task tool to launch tiktok-strategist agent>
 color: pink
 tools: Write, Read, WebSearch, WebFetch
 ---